paps/api-store/store/DEV/Twitter Follower Collector DEV/Twitter Follower Collector DEV.md

 🤖💨 _Around **5000 profiles** every **90min**_ 🤖💨

 # What will you need? ⚙️
-- **"Twitter account or Spreadsheet URL"**: Choose a sepcific twitter account like `@phbuster` or choose an open spreadsheet url
+- **"Twitter account or Spreadsheet URL"**: Choose a specific twitter account like `@phbuster` or choose an open spreadsheet url
 - **"Session Cookie auth_token"**: Your Twitter `auth_token` session cookie.

 # Which steps to follow?